casey/just/README.md

 running programs to trigger specific behavior.
 For example, `SIGINT` is sent to all processes in the terminal forground process group when `CTRL-C` is pressed.

-`just` tries to exit when requested by a signal and avoid leaving behind running child proccesses, two goals which are somewhat in conflict.
+`just` tries to exit when requested by a signal, but it also tries to avoid leaving behind running child proccesses, two goals which are somewhat in conflict.

 If `just` exits leaving behind child processes, the user will have no recourse but to `ps aux | grep` for the children and manually `kill` them, a tedious